This website is under heavy changes. Elements may be broken or missing. Everything should be fully functional by the end of next week.

-The South Texas Archives is a division of the James C. Jernigan Library of Texas A&M University-Kingsville, established to preserve and to make available to the public documentary materials regarding the cultural, geographical, political, and natural history of South Texas.
+Welcome to the South Texas Archives, a division of the James C. Jernigan Library of Texas A&M University-Kingsville.
+The archive was established to preserve and make available to the public university and documentary materials regarding the cultural, geographical, political, and natural history of South Texas.

 The Kenedy Family Papers were transferred to South Texas Archives, Texas A&M University-Kingsville on February 23, 1994 from the John G. Kenedy, Jr. Charitable Trust.
 The custody of the Kenedy papers by the archive was not intended to be a permanent gift.
 Nor was the collection open to the public due to on-going litigation against the trust by relatives of the Kenedy family and others contesting inheritance.

 Twenty-two years later, on January 11, 2016 the Senior Vice President & Trust Office of the Frost Bank and Wealth Advisors gave permission to open the family papers for scholarly research.